 WHY IS THIS THE RIGHT AERIAL HOOP FOR ME?

-0-point (tabless) hoops are popular because they’re simple to rig, ideal for spinning with a swivel, and versatile.
+0-point (tabless) hoops are popular because they’re so versatile!

 With limited height, a 0-point or 1-Point is best when compared to a 2-point hoop.

 We make our Aerial Hoops in the UK to exceptionally high safety standards.